NKa1409/UVenture/README.md

   - [ ] Access controll for result files
 - [ ] Allow for GC/EI-HRMS data analysis with fragment annotation and precursor ion identification.

+<div style="page-break-after: always;"></div>

 ## Contributing
 Contributions and recommendations for upcoming versions are welcome!

 ## Citation
-If you use this software for your research, please cite:
+If you use this software for your research, please consider citing:
 > **Niklas Karbach, Thorsten Hoffmann**: github.com/NKa1409/UVenture